DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

 :::tip

 Looking to use DevCycle to help you QA a new feature?
-Be sure to check out [Simple Self-Targetting](/extras/advanced-targeting/self-targeting).
+Be sure to check out [Self-Targeting](/extras/advanced-targeting/self-targeting).

 :::